zhangdongzhou/PX2_tools/README.md

   -CBFTIF (replacing Tif_converter with user interface): converts cbf images to tif images, so that they can be processed by ATREX.
 Requires Python3, PyQt5, fabio

   -DACAxis: Calculator that can get the Miller indices of the crystal along the X-ray direction, which is needed for Brillouin experiment.
 Works with both ATREX/RSV and APEX p4p files.
 Requires Python3, PyQt5, regex.

+  ### Notes on Python environment

+  BMCXtal, DACcorr, CBFTIF, DACAxis needs Python3, PyQt5, numpy, pyepics, fabio.
+At beamline they all should work with virtual environment "BMCXtal".
+To run some codes in your own computers, please install pyepics and fabio in Anaconda3 environment, and in Anaconda3 prompt run "python the_script_name.py"